Originally published: 24 March 2026

 Work gloves form part of a wider PPE setup and are rarely used in isolation.

 In environments with airborne hazards, workers may also require respiratory protection.
+In construction and logistics, gloves are also commonly used alongside hi vis workwear and other task-specific PPE.

 Managing glove supply across teams